-Streamlined Detached ADUs
+State Detached ADUs

 Number of ADUs permitted 1

 Height 16 feet

-Side setback 4 feet
+Rear and side setbacks 4 feet

-Rear setback 4 feet
+Square footage 850 for studio & 1-bedroom ADUs

-Square footage 1,200
+1,000 for 2+ bedroom ADUs

 These detached ADUs may encroach into the mid-block open space, pending on the proposed location of the ADU and the size of the lot.
-The required side and rear setbacks per State law provide some relief between properties; however, some proposed ADUs may cause light or privacy issues that the Commission is typically concerned about.
+The required side and rear setbacks and height limitations per State law provide some relief between properties; however, some proposed ADUs may cause minor light or privacy issues that the Commission is typically concerned about.
 In the case where the proposed ADU complies with these requirements, the Commission would have no opportunity to weigh in on such concerns.
-If neighbors opposed the detached ADUs within the mid-block open space, they would only be able to appeal directly to the Board of Appeals without the opportunity to make their case in front of Planning Commission like they can today.
+If neighbors opposed the detached ADU within the mid-block open space, they would only be able to appeal directly to the Board of Appeals without the opportunity to make their case in front of Planning Commission like they can today.
 In the case of such an appeal, the Board of Appeals would not have discretion over the project and would be limited to verifying if the State law requirements were followed or not.

-Ministerial detached ADUs still need to be located within the buildable area of the lot.
+Hybrid Program detached ADUs still need to be located within the buildable area of the lot.
 In this case, the proposed location of the ADU(s) will likely still be in keeping with the general pattern of the neighborhood block.
-However, State law permits up to two Ministerial detached ADUs for properties with existing multi-family dwellings, which could still impact the mid-block open space of the block further.